 Amerisleep hybrid mattresses feature a spring coil base that is zoned to give you firmer support in the areas you need it most.
 The firmness in these areas helps to support your lumber and prevent back pain.
 The zones around the hips and shoulders are more elastic, so you still get adequate support, but you also get a deeper compression.
 This works to prevent painful pressure points from forming near these sensitive areas.
 It also helps to keep the spine in alignment, which can also help reduce back pain.

 How long is the Amerisleep sleep trial?

 Every Amerisleep mattress comes with a 100-night sleep trial, giving you a few months to try your new bed at home and determine if its a fit.
-If you decide against it, please give us a call and we’ll initiate an exchange or process a return free of charge.
+If you decide against it, please give us a call and we’ll initiate an exchange or process a return.

 What is better, a memory foam or hybrid mattress?